cert-manager/website/content/docs/installation/operator-lifecycle-manager.md

 cert-manager-webhook-8464bc7cc8-64b4w     map[kubernetes.io/arch:amd64 kubernetes.io/os:linux]
 ```

-> :warning: This configuration will apply to **all** the cert-manager Deployments.
+> ⚠️ This configuration will apply to **all** the cert-manager Deployments.
-> This is a known limitation of OLM which [does not support configuration of individual Deployments][https://github.com/operator-framework/operator-lifecycle-manager/issues/1794].
+> This is a known limitation of OLM which [does not support configuration of individual Deployments](https://github.com/operator-framework/operator-lifecycle-manager/issues/1794).

 ### Configuration Via ClusterServiceVersion (CSV)

 The ClusterServiceVersion (CSV) resource contains the templates for all the cert-manager Deployments.
 If you patch these templates, OLM will immediately roll out the changes to the Deployments.

-> :warning: If OLM upgrades cert-manager your changes will be lost because it will create a new CSV with default Deployment templates.
+> ⚠️ If OLM upgrades cert-manager your changes will be lost because it will create a new CSV with default Deployment templates.

 Nevertheless, editing (patching) the CSV can be a useful way to override certain cert-manager settings.
 An example: